anttisalonen/progbook/rst/sud3.rst

 * Line 6: We call the function "peers" which should be a member function of the Puzzle class.
 This isn't yet defined.
 It takes an integer as input (index of a cell in the array "cells") and returns an array or a vector of indices which are the indices of the peer cells.
 * Line 7: We iterate through all the peers.
 * Line 8: We can access the peers in the "cells" array by index "peer", and call the Cell class member function "has" which should return true if the value is possible for the cell.
 The function is yet to be defined.
-* Line 10: We call the function "propagate" for the peer which is the function we're defining; recursion.
+* Line 10: We call the function we're defining for the peer; recursion.
 What happens is another function call is pushed to the stack, such that we enter the function "propagate" again but with the variable "i" being set to "peer" for this second call.
 Once that function call returns then we end up at line 10 again, with "i" at the original value, continuing the original for loop to process the rest of the peers.
 With recursion, it's important to have a *base case*, i.e. a case where the recursive call will not be made, to avoid infinite loop.
 Our base cases are either no cells having only one value, or all peers already having a single value.

 What we have here, after filling out the blanks, is the propagation function, which eliminates numbers from peer cells, and also propagates this if the peer cell ends up with only one value.